 On Mother’s Day, Gregg’s mom led us on a brief asparagus hunt on the outskirts of Denver even though she’d never hunted asparagus before and it was her special day and not mine.
 As we detoured onto a narrow footpath to get closer to the creek, I announced that there would be a prize for the first person to find wild asparagus.

-Nancy and I delved deep into the most overgrown spaces, but it was while standing along the footpath, shooting the shit with Jim and waiting for Nancy and me, that Gregg looked down and saw it.
+Nancy and I delved deep into the most overgrown spaces, but it was while standing along the footpath, chatting with Jim and waiting for Nancy and me, that Gregg looked down and saw it.
 “Is that asparagus?” he asked Jim.
 It was.